Sonia Deol

 Sonia Deol is an English radio and television presenter of Indian descent.

 Background

-Deol's media career began before she left school, when at the age of 14 she presented a one-off programme to raise money for Comic Relief on the BBC Local Radio station, BBC WM.
+Deol's media career began before she left school, when at the age of 14 she presented a one-off programme to raise money for Comic Relief on the BBC Local Radio station, BBC Radio WM.
 She graduated from the University of Hertfordshire in 1994 with a BA (Honours) in Humanities.

 Career

 Early career

 In 1994, after university Deol joined Sunrise Radio.

 In 2000, she was a presenter and newsreader for BBC London.
 Afterwards she went on Asian network Radio XL presenting their mid-morning show, the first ever phone-in show dedicated to the Asian Community in the Midlands.

 BBC Asian Network: Sonia Deol Show (October 2002April 2006)

 In 2002, Deol returned to the BBC Asian Network, when it was relaunched from a regional Midlands based radio station, to a national, Digital Audio Broadcasting (DAB) station, presenting the Sonia Deol Show.

 The show was broadcast live on weekdays from 9.00am to 12.00 noon featuring a phone-in and discussion on news, current affairs and matters generally interspersed with music notably Bhangra.
 On 26 September 2003 she interviewed Indian film director Kaizad Gustad about his 2003 Bollywood film, Boom.

 On 6 October 2003, she was the co-host, with then Director-General of the BBC, Greg Dyke, of the BBC local radio's Frank Gillard Awards ceremony held at the National Museum of Photography, Film and Television (now renamed the National Media Museum) in Bradford.

 In an interview with The Independent newspaper in May 2006, Deol would state that co-hosting the awards with Dyke was one of the proudest achievements in her working life.

 Her show won a bronze award in the Interactive Category of the 2003 Sony Radio Academy Awards.

 In May 2005 she presented her show live from a temporary "mini radio station" at the St Paul's Way Community School in Tower Hamlets, London as part of a series of broadcasts from the school to celebrate the first visit to Britain of the Bangladesh national cricket team.

 On 2 September she presented her show live from Paris, France, one year on from the ban on wearing headscarves and religious symbols in French public schools, often known as the French headscarf ban, looking at the impact the ban had on the Asian community in France and whether the wearing of religious symbols should be banned in British schools.